This is a paid partnership with Casablanca Market. All opinions are my own.

 I can’t live without it.
 But I know not everyone feels this way!
 Feel free to go for fresh parsley if cilantro doesn’t work for you.

-Making Moroccan Chickpea Tagine with Preserved Lemons in Tagine pot
+Making Moroccan Chickpea Tagine in Tagine pot

 Now we get to the fun part.
 Cooking in the tagine.
 If you’re feeling intimidated don’t be!
 Once you’ve seasoned your tagine (which means nothing more than soaking and drying it as mentioned in the above instructions), you’re ready to cook.